Next week I will be publishing on my web-site and

 Siegelman.
 That made me work that much harder to locate possible

+reasons for the spending.
 Bill's story reported Siegelman’s explanation for many of

 his wife’s trips.
 Some were to meet other first ladies to help build